 Executive Director and Chief Executive Officer

 Dr. Francine Lemire obtained her medical degree from McGill University and then did an internship in internal medicine.
 She completed her family medicine residency at Memorial University of Newfoundland, which included enhanced skills training in anesthesia.
-She obtained Certification in Family Medicine from the College of Family Physicians of Canada (CFPC) in 1979 and became a Fellow in 1993.
+She obtained Certification in the College of Family Physicians of Canada (CCFP) in 1979 and became a Fellow in 1993.

 The CFPC achieved many important milestones during Dr. Lemire’s first five-year term as CEO.
-They include: improved governance, with moves to smaller, skills-based boards for both the CFPC and the Foundation for Advancing Family Medicine; implementation and evaluation of the first competency-based postgraduate medical education curriculum (Triple C) in Canada; introduction of Certificates of Added Competence; a major review of the continuing professional development standards for accreditation, and the implementation of Mainpro+® (the CFPC’s tool for Maintenance of Certification); dissemination of the Patient’s Medical Home concept as a model for family practice; and the creation of the Besrour Centre, a hub of innovation designed to advance family medicine globally.
+They include: improved governance, with moves to smaller, skills-based boards for both the CFPC and the Foundation for Advancing Family Medicine; the implementation and evaluation of the first competency-based postgraduate medical education curriculum (Triple C) in Canada; the introduction of Certificates of Added Competence; a major review of the continuing professional development standards for accreditation, and the implementation of Mainpro+® (the CFPC’s tool for Maintenance of Certification); the dissemination of the Patient’s Medical Home concept as a model for family practice; and the creation of the Besrour Centre for Global Family Medicine.